jiang18/ssgp/README.md

 - Linux packages: python3, python3-devel, gcc, and gcc-c++
 - Python packages: cython, numpy, scipy, and [pgenlib](https://github.com/chrchang/plink-ng/tree/master/2.0/Python)
 ## Error weight
 The argument ```--error_weight_name``` can be added in --reml/--wls/--lmm to weight individual error variance.
-It is useful for dealing with reliability of EBVs.
+To enable this, add one additional column in the phenotype CSV file and specify the header name by --error_weight_name.
+Values are typically 1/r^2-1, where r^2 is the reliability of EBVs.
 # [GCTA-fastGWA](https://cnsgenomics.com/software/gcta/#fastGWA)
 # [BOLT](https://alkesgroup.broadinstitute.org/BOLT-LMM/BOLT-LMM_manual.html)
 ```console